Society for Earthquake and Civil Engineering Dynamics

 Elizabeth Vintzileou is Professor of Reinforced Concrete and Masonry Structures at National Technical University of Athens (NTUA), specializing in seismic behaviour and design of RC and masonry structures, pre- and post-earthquake assessment and rehabilitation.
 She has coordinated/is coordinating more than forty research projects.
 She is member of the Central Archaeological Council and the Central Council for Contemporary and Modern Monuments at the Hellenic Ministry of Culture.

 Katerina Ziotopoulou is an Assistant Professor in Civil and Environmental Engineering at the University of California at Davis since 2016.
 She received her PhD and MS degrees from UC Davis, and her undergraduate Diploma from NTUA, Greece.
 Her research focuses on numerically and experimentally studying ground failure due to earthquake-induced liquefaction and its mitigation.
 Her work is funded from NSF, PG&E, the Center for Biomediated and Bioinspired Geotechnics, Caltrans, and the California Strong Motion Instrumentation Program.
 She is the recipient of the 2021 Arthur Casagrande Professional Development Award of ASCE.

 This evening meeting will be chaired by Stavroula Kontoe (Imperial College).
 Non-members of the society are welcome to attend.
 Attendance at the meeting is free.
 The meeting will take place online via Microsoft Teams*.
-A link will be posted here closer to the event.

 * Microsoft Teams is freely available on all major platforms, including Windows, Linux, MacOS, Android and iOS.
 To download and install the software, follow this link.
 SECED is not sponsored by or otherwise affiliated with Microsoft, and we do not endorse any Microsoft products.